Akash-Sharma-1/blog/tech/_posts/2021-07-08-Setting-up-Dell-XPS-15-with-Pop!_OS-Distro.md

 Open Settings:

-- Settings > Background to get your wallpaper set.
+- Settings > **Background** to get your wallpaper set.
-- Settings > Devices > Display to set up your monitor and turn on Night Light if you want a red shift in the evening.
+- Settings > Devices > **Display** to set up your monitor and turn on Night Light if you want a red shift in the evening.
-- Settings > Bluetooth, turn bluetooth off if you don’t use it, since it is a security risk.
+- Settings > **Bluetooth**, turn bluetooth off if you don’t use it, since it is a security risk.

 ### Some go-to-have packages ...